 7%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is extremely weak, essentially just restating the skill name with boilerplate auto-generated text.
-It provides no concrete actions, no meaningful trigger terms, and no explicit guidance on when Claude should select this skill.
-It would be nearly indistinguishable from other GitHub-related skills in a large skill library.
+This description is extremely weak, essentially just restating the skill name with no concrete actions, no meaningful trigger terms, and no explicit guidance on when to use it.
+The auto-generated boilerplate ('Auto-activating skill for Enterprise Workflows') adds no useful information for skill selection.
+It would be nearly indistinguishable from other GitHub-related skills and would fail to activate on natural user requests.

 Suggestions